A Frog Older Than Earth Day

-Today, on Earth Day, meet a frog whose root’s go back as far as Pangea (no, not the Avatar planet).
-A frog that can’t croak and can’t jump properly.
-A frog belonging to a suborder of ancient frogs whose evolution has been far from normal.
-The Pacific tailed frog, Ascaphus truei, lacks ear membranes as well as the ability vocalize, they’re the only frog in North America that reproduces by internal fertilization and when they jump every landing is pretty much an awkward belly flop of a crash.
+Today, on Earth Day, meet a frog whose roots go back as far as Pangea (no, not the Avatar planet).
+A frog that can’t croak and can’t jump properly, a frog classified as a suborder of ancient frogs, a frog who’s evolution has been far from normal.
+The Pacific tailed frog, Ascaphus truei, lacks ear membranes as well as the ability vocalize, they’re the only frog in North America that reproduces by internal fertilization, and when they jump every landing is pretty much an awkward belly flop of a crash.

 If you stand at the bottom of Shannon Falls, the noise of the falling water is reminiscent of two freight trains colliding.
-Now let's say while being soaked by the constant waterfall-mist you spot your soul mate across the water – would you yell, scream, or try serenading them with your best Boys To Men cover?
-Chances are that any noise you make is going to be drowned out by the roaring water.
+Now let's say while being soaked by the constant waterfall mist you spot your soulmate across the water – would you yell, scream, or try serenading them with your best Boys To Men cover?
+Chances are any noise you make is going to be drowned out by the roaring water.
 So why bother trying to make any noise at all?
 In fact, why bother even listening?
 It’s not likely anyone else standing beside the roaring waterfall is going to try and converse with you.

 I’m not suggesting we all start Vincent van Gogh’ing ourselves, but after a few thousand years of standing beside a waterfall without talking and not needing to listen, I’d bet we’d lose the ability to do both.
 So maybe a frog that lives by roaring water doesn’t really need the ability to hear or vocalize.
 But why would any frog choose to crash land?

-The evolutionary split and ancestral features don't directly explain the tailed frog’s crash landing, but they do reinforce how primitive of a species they are.
-Most 'modern' frogs jump, land on their forelimbs and then bring their hind limbs back underneath their body - ready to jump immediately upon landing.
-Science has concluded that controlled landings appeared after theevolutionary split and these primitive tailed frogs simply missed out.
+The evolutionary split and ancestral features don't directly explain the tailed frog crash landings, but they do reinforce how primitive of a species they are.
+Most 'modern' frogs jump and land on their forelimbs and then bring their hind limbs back underneath their body - ready to jump immediately upon landing.
+Science has concluded that controlled landings appeared after the evolutionary split - and these primitive tailed frogs simply missed out.

 Last but not least is that tail.
-Although it may look like metamorphosis leftovers; the tail is actually the manly bits, a 'copulatory organ', that's used to fertilize a female's eggs internally.
+Although it may look like metamorphous leftovers - the tail is actually the manly bits, a 'copulatory organ', that's used to fertilize a female's eggs internally.
 The above (pictured) frog is a female and as such doesn't have a 'tail'.
 If the tailed frog reproduced using the typical frog method of external fertilization, the fast moving water that they lay their eggs in would quickly wash away the male's sperm, leaving most eggs unfertilized.
-So the tailed frog's little tail may look un-evolved or like a piece of tadpole after-thought, but it's actually a habitat specific piece of anatomy.
+So the tailed frog's little tail may look un-evolved or like a piece of tadpole after thought, but it's actually a habitat specific piece of anatomy.

-This little primitive frog has remained pretty much unchanged over the past 245 million years.
-It saw the dinosaurs come and go, survived the ice age, and now faces it’s biggest challenge yet – us.
-The Pacific tailed frog has found its way on British Columbia’s provincial blue list and is federally listed as a species of Special Concern.
+This little primitive frog that has remained pretty much unchanged over the past 245 million years.
+It saw the dinosaurs come and go, survived the ice age, and now faces its biggest challenge yet – us.
+The Pacific tailed frog has found its way on to BC's provincial blue list and federally is listed as a species of Special Concern.
 Even with the best intentions of the provincial Forest Practices Code, the biggest threat to the Pacific tailed frog remains ‘forestry activities’.
 Logging damages breeding streams with the removal of undergrowth and cover vegetation.
-The slightest disturbance to streambeds causes significant siltation, and the removal of tall trees along stream banks can increase water temperature through increased sun light.
+The slightest disturbance to stream beds causes significant siltation, and the removal of tall trees along stream banks can increase water temperature through increased sunlight.